Last updated: January 14, 2022

 In addition, you can object to the processing of your personal information in some circumstances (such as where we are using the information for direct marketing).

 To exercise any of these rights (including deactivating your Adobe ID account), you can get in touch with us – or our data protection officer – using the details set out below.
-Additionally, many of our websites and apps allow you to edit your personal information by accessing the "my account," [https://accounts.adobe.com/] "my profile," or a similar feature of the app or website you are using.
-Likewise, you can delete files or photos you have stored in our websites and apps by logging in and using the deletion functions that are available.
+Additionally, many of our Services and Software allow you to edit your personal information by accessing the "my account [https://accounts.adobe.com/]," "my profile," or a similar feature of the service you are using.
+Likewise, you can delete files or photos you have stored in our Services and Software by logging in and using the deletion functions that are available.

 If you have unresolved concerns, you have the right to report them to your local privacy regulator or data protection authority and, where applicable, you also have the right to lodge a complaint with Adobe Ireland's lead supervisory authority, the Irish Data Protection Commission.